 Malaria is a potentially lethal condition that is common in areas with a tropical or subtropical climate, where the prevalence of thalassemia is similarly high.

-Some research has suggested that people with thalassemia are less likely to suffer from malaria, due to a protective effect of the condition.
-It appears that smaller quantities of haemoglobin in more cells – a distinctive characteristic of thalassemia – may offer an advantage against malaria.
+Some research has suggested that people with thalassemia are less likely to suffer from malaria due to a protective effect of the condition.
+It appears that smaller quantities of hemoglobin in more cells, which is a distinctive characteristic of thalassemia, may offer an advantage against malaria.

-For severe cases of malaria, an individual can lose 30-50% of total red blood cells and lead to anemia in the blood.
+For severe cases of malaria, an individual can lose 30-50% of total RBCs and lead to anemia in the blood.
 However, children with alpha-thalassemia tended to recover more easily after experiencing a malaria attack.

 Although the reason for this is not certain, it is thought to occur as a result of the increased number of red blood cells present in children with thalassemia.
-They typically possess 10-20% more red blood cells than individuals without thalassemia and, thus, a reduction in number is less likely to cause serious damage.
+They typically possess 10-20% more RBCs as compared to individuals without thalassemia and, thus, a reduction in the number is less likely to cause serious damage.

-This unusual benefit of thalassemia is a simple consequence of the body’s response to the reduction in haemoglobin in the blood.
-Their body produces more cells to compensate, which then offer a protective effect against another disease that is also prevalent in the same region.
+This unusual benefit of thalassemia is a simple consequence of the body’s response to the reduction in hemoglobin in the blood.
+Their body produces more cells to compensate, which then offers a protective effect against another disease that is also prevalent in the same region.

-Given the significant impact of malaria, particularly on global mortality of children, this benefit of thalassemia is notable.
-Up to two million deaths occur every year in Africa and Asia due to malaria and in many of these regions genetic mutations have arisen, offering a form of protection.
+Given the significant impact of malaria, particularly on the global mortality of children, this benefit of thalassemia is notable.
+Up to two million deaths occur every year in Africa and Asia due to malaria and, in many of these regions, genetic mutations have risen, offering a form of protection.

 The potentially beneficial effect of other types of thalassemia, such as beta-thalassemia, has not yet been established.
 However, it is possible that there are similar protective effects against malaria in other types of thalassemia.